[content_block id=18304 slug=connect-february-2017]

 What happens next?

 The TIMO team has come to a conclusion, but new Christian shepherds, like Thabile, need support and discipleship.
 So what happens next?
 Well, some of the TIMO team are going back!
-Caleb and Tobias, two members of the original TIMO team, will be returning to continue life and ministry among the shepherds.
+Two members of the original TIMO team, will be returning to continue life and ministry among the shepherds.
 At the moment, they are on ‘home assignment’ a chance for them to reconnect with their family, friends and churches, and to take some time for rest and reflection.
 In 2017 they hope to have raised the sufficient prayer and financial support to allow them to return to the shepherds for a further three years.
 The rest of the team intend to remain in full time Christian ministry but in different locations

 When I was about twelve years old, my grandfather said I was old enough to make the journey high up into the mountains and stay for the summer, taking care of the animals.
 Every summer since, I’ve been staying in the mountains at my family cattle post, which we share with other families’ shepherds.